Mayonnaisu/simple-comic-translator/README.md

 ## LIMITATIONS
 1. It can't automatically detect the input language and only supports one language in each process.
 As a result, you need to manually specify the language in **config.json**.
-2. Some texts, especially non-plain/styled texts, aren't recognized properly if at all.
+2. Some texts, especially non-plain/styled texts, may not be recognized properly if at all.
-3. Some unwanted texts are also detected and recognized, making the result riddled with unnecessary texts and white rectangles.
+3. Some unwanted texts may also be detected and recognized, making the result riddled with unnecessary texts and white rectangles.
-4. Some nearby boxes that shouldn't be merged also get merged.
-See https://github.com/Mayonnaisu/simple-comic-translator/issues/9.
-5. Gemini itself is prone to throwing ["model overloaded" error](https://github.com/google-gemini/gemini-cli/issues/4360) & returning [`None`](https://github.com/googleapis/python-genai/issues/626) or incomplete response and [response with messed-up format](https://github.com/google-gemini/gemini-cli/issues/10972).
-When those happen, just retry it manually or increase `max_retries` in **config.json** for automatic retries.
+4. Gemini itself is prone to throwing ["model overloaded" error](https://github.com/google-gemini/gemini-cli/issues/4360) & returning [`None`](https://github.com/googleapis/python-genai/issues/626) or incomplete response and [response with messed-up format](https://github.com/google-gemini/gemini-cli/issues/10972).
+When those happen, just retry it manually or increase `max_retries` in **config.json** for more automatic retries.

 ## EXTRA INFO
 ### How to Get Gemini API Key